paranext/paranext-extension-template/README.md

    - `public/manifest.json` is the manifest file that defines the extension
    - `public/package.json` defines the npm package for this extension and is required for Paranext to use it appropriately
    - `public/assets` contains asset files the extension and its WebViews can retrieve using the `papi-extension:` protocol
+ - `build` is a generated folder containing your built extension files
- - `dist` is a generated folder containing your built extension files
+ - `dist` is a generated folder containing a zip of your built extension files

 ## To install